Nutrition for kids: 5 tips

 5) Be a role model

-Research shows what you eat and do influences children’s habits more than what you say.
+Research shows what you as a parent or carer eat and do influences children’s habits more than what you say.
 Studies also show that an authoritative parenting style is also associated with positive dietary results in children.
 Authoritative parenting doesn’t necessarily need to be overly restrictive nor lax, but it sets some boundaries around the consumption of “sometimes” foods.
 Families that eat meals together are also associated with children who eat more fruit and vegetables.

 — June 2014